Simulating quantum measurements without superposition devices: Classical measurement models

-\textit{Classical measurement models.---} Consider a set of POVMs, $\mathbf{M}\equiv \{M_{a|x}\}_{a,x}$, on a $d$-dimensional Hilbert space $\mathcal{H}$, where $a=1,\ldots,o$ labels the outcome and $x=1,\ldots,n$ labels the measurement choice.
+Consider a set of POVMs, $\mathbf{M}\equiv \{M_{a|x}\}_{a,x}$, on a $d$-dimensional Hilbert space $\mathcal{H}$, where $a=1,\ldots,o$ labels the outcome and $x=1,\ldots,n$ labels the measurement choice.
 We ask whether $\mathbf{M}$ can be simulated in a model that uses only the following resources: (i) arbitrary pre-processing, (ii) arbitrary post-processing, and (iii) measurement devices that individually have no superposition features on the Hilbert space of the system.
 This model is illustrated in Fig~\ref{fig_simulation_model} and we now proceed to formalise it.

 We consider an arbitrary quantum state, $\rho$, and whether it is possible to simulate its measurement statistics for any one of the measurements appearing in the set $\mathbf{M}$.
 Our classical measurement model for the implementation of $\mathbf{M}$ is as follows.
 We use a random variable, $\lambda$, sampled from a probability density function $q(\lambda)$.
 Depending on its value, $\rho$ is directed to a measurement device named $\mathcal{M}_\lambda$.
 Since $\mathcal{M}_\lambda$ cannot have superposition properties, it is restricted to operate in a specific orthonormal basis of $\mathcal{H}$.
 We call that basis $\{\ket*{e^{(\lambda)}_k}\}_{k=1}^{d}$ and label by $E_{k|\lambda} = \ketbra*{e_{k}^{(\lambda)}}$ the associated projectors.
 The outcome of this measurement, $k$, and the device's label $\lambda$, are then fed into a post-processing unit.
 This unit takes as input also the label, $x$, of the specific quantum measurement in $\mathbf{M}$ that we aim to implement.
 Thus, the post-processing is represented by some conditional distribution $p(a|x,k,\lambda)$, where $a$ is the final outcome of the simulation.
-Putting it all together, $\mathbf{M}$ admits a classical model when it can be written on the form
+Putting it all together, we arrive at the definition of a classical measurement model. \begin{definition}[Classical measurement model] The quantum measurements $\{M_{a|x}\}_{a,x}$ are said to admit a classical model if there exists a probability density function $q(\lambda)$, rank-one projective measurements $\{E_{k|\lambda}\}$ and a conditional probability distribution $p(a|x,k,\lambda)$ such that